BeatLeader/beatleader-server/README.md

 ```
 GET /signin - will open web Login with Steam authentication
+GET /signinoculus - Login and password authentication
-GET /signout - will delete Steam cookie.
+GET /signout - will delete auth cookie.

 // Only for the authenticated user
-GET /user/id - Steam ID of the signed user.
+GET /user/id - ID of the signed user.
 ```

 ### Replay posting